Vitchenzo2812/Vitchenzo2812/README.md

 I started in the Programming World in 2020 and since then I haven't stopped study, I'm always looking for more.

-- 🧠 I'm learning: Vue
+- 🧠 I'm learning: DDD, Clean Architecture;
-- 🌍 I'm based in São Paulo
+- 🌍 I'm based in São Paulo;
-- 🤝 I'm open to collaborating on interesting projects
+- 🤝 I'm open to collaborating on interesting projects.

 ### Skills